Mnemonist Orchestra

 By John Herdt

 In 1979 I played guitar on the first album by the Mnemonist Orchestra, titled Mnemonist Orchestra with the catalog number of Dys 01 on Dys Records.
-I actually need to try and find exactly when we did the single live recording session that resulted in the album.
-Producer and lead visionary Bill Sharp said in a later interview that the Mnemonist Orchestra came together in March 1979.
-It was released in 1979, but was likely recorded in the fall or winter of 1978 which gave Bill and Mark time to edit and arrange the album for a release in Spring 1979.
-I don’t remember it being cold though because I remember taking a break outside some of the other players, and I remember it being chilly but I don’t remember us wearing coats.
+I don’t know the the exact date of the live recording session for the album.
+Producer and lead visionary William Sharp said in a later interview that the Mnemonist Orchestra came together in March 1979.
+It was released in 1979, but was likely recorded in the fall or winter of 1978 which gave William and Mark time to edit and arrange the album for a release in Spring 1979.

-When my final school year started in 1978 I was living with Dave Marsh and Steve Chaffey (bass in drums in our band the Head Arrangers) in a house on Elm Street.
-We used to through lots of parties at that house, where we would play at and have friends over to play.
-I wasn’t seeing Bill as often as I had a few years earlier, but he asked us if we wanted to play on an experimental project at the CSU radio station.
-We were big adventurers so we said hell yeah.
+When my final school year started in 1978 I was living with Dave Marsh and Steve Chaffey (bass and drums in our space rock band the Head Arrangers) in a house on Elm Street.
+We used to throw lots of parties at that house.
+We would have friends over and rock out for a couple of sets.
+I wasn’t seeing William as often as I had a few years earlier, but he asked us if we wanted to play on an experimental project at the CSU radio station.
+We were big adventurers so we told him that it sounded exciting to us.

 When we got to the radio station they had a number of other people involved in the session too, including Hugh Ragin, a world-class trumpet player and teacher in the CSU music program.
 Hugh had gained acclaim playing with people like free-jazz saxophone player Ornette Coleman.
 There were some other brass players from the CSU faculty, as well as percussionists and such.

 The large band was split into two rooms where one half of the players couldn’t see or hear the other half.
-We were told that the plan was for everyone to play whatever they wanted, whether it went with what anyone else was playing or not.
-The idea was that Bill would just motion for us to take the dynamics up or down, play real loud or real quiet.
-Bill was in our room.
-In the other room as I remember was Mark Derbyshire, who I understood to be the engineer on the project, giving that room of people the same kinds of instructions.
+We were told that the plan was for everyone to play whatever they wanted, whether it went with what anyone else was playing or not, but with dynamics controlled by conductor and co-engineer Bruce McGregor.
+We understood that emotional dynamics were our brief.
+Crazy rage, stunned confusion, a moment of calm, loud, quiet.

 Some Attributes of a Living System

 I was asked also to play on the follow up album entitled Some Attributes of a Living System released in 1980 (DYS 02, Dys Records).
 The album was released as being by “Mnemonists” rather than “Mnemonist Orchestra,” but I don’t remember knowing that was going to happen at the time of the recording sessions.
 Some Attributes of a Living System was recorded and produced in an entirely different manner from Mnemonist Orchestra.
 Mark Derbyshire had some high end recording gear in his basement studio in Fort Collins, part of which was in his BOMB SHELTER (small concrete nuclear war survival room popular during the cold war).
-When we recorded it wasn’t as a large live band, but rather in small groups that would fit into the bomb shelter, except one funk groove that I played with bassist Mark Shulz and drummer Ken Lark (played on Zephyr’s Heartbeat LP), which we did in the larger open studio area.
+When we recorded it wasn’t as a large live band, but rather in small groups that would fit into the bomb shelter, except for one funk groove that I played with bassist Mark Shulz and drummer Ken Lark which we did in the larger open studio area.
 Once again I was matched with Hugh Ragin and we and a few other guys fit into the bomb shelter.
-I remember one exciting moment where the door of the bomb shelter was open and Hugh was standing out between two huge six foot tall flat monitor speakers and I unloaded a really burning solo and Hugh was bent over grimacing, really digging it.
-Jazz guys were digging rock guitarists who could play with them back then.
+I remember one exciting moment where the door of the bomb shelter was open and Hugh was standing out between two huge six foot tall flat monitor speakers and I unloaded a really burning solo and Hugh was bent over grinning with his eyes closed, really digging it.
+Jazz guys were digging rock guitarists who could play with them back then and man was it a gas to play with our great horns.

 JOHN HERDT AT MNEMONIST ORCHESTRA SESSION

 On December 20, 2019 I got one of the coolest Christmas presents I could imagine.
-I hadn’t talked to Mnemonist Orchestra producer and mastermind Bill Sharp in decades and found him on Facebook.
-It wasn’t easy, for the degree of success he’s had with his albums over the years he seems almost reclusive online.
+I hadn't talked to Mnemonist Orchestra producer and mastermind William Sharp in decades and found him on Facebook.
 I sent him a friend request and he immediately sent me this photo, which I did not know even existed.